exercism/website-copy/pages/mentoring_faqs.md

 ### I've found an issue with the site, where should I raise the issue?
 If you find anything that's broken, first see if it is listed here and if not please add it https://github.com/exercism/v2-feedback/issues

+### When I log in, I don’t see the Mentor Dashboard even though I’ve choosen the track(s) I want to mentor at the /mentor/configure link.
+How do I get to the dashboard?
+Go back to https://exercism.io/mentor/configure and check that you have clicked the “Save” button at the bottom of the screen.
+Some people have missed this step and then been understandably confused by why they can't see the Mentor Dashboard.
+This should fix the issue.

 ### How can I report abuse or examples of bad mentoring?
 Please reach out to us at abuse@exercism.io and we will try to fix or resolve the issue respecting both you and your privacy.